10DLC outbound SMS registration tips

 When registering your brand, select the appropriate company type that matches your Employer Identification Number (EIN).

-The brand details you enter, such as your company name, must match the information tied to your EIN.
+The brand details you enter, such as your company name, must match the information tied to your EIN and what the IRS has on file for your business.

 Make sure to include a link to your website or online presence.
-The domain of your brand's email address should match your website or online presence if possible.
+The spelling of your website's URL, email address, and brand name needs to be consistent and align with each other.

 Tips for registering message content